prysmaticlabs/documentation/website/docs/wallet/exiting-a-validator.md

 The `validator-exit command` only supports gRPC, which means that the specified `beacon-rpc-provider` needs to be a Prysm beacon node (because Prysm's beacon node client is the only client that supports gRPC)

+:::info

+Examples below use the local prysm wallet, if you are using [web3signer](web3signer.md), replace the `wallet-dir` flag with the flags used to run the validator with web3signer.

 :::

 <Tabs